Clarifying the Gluten-Free Labeling Rule

-The FDA’s new gluten-free labeling rule will have a significant impact on the ability of people with celiac disease and non-celiac gluten sensitivity to safely choose products at the grocery store.
+The FDA’s gluten-free labeling rule will have a significant impact on the ability of people with celiac disease and non-celiac gluten sensitivity to safely choose products at the grocery store.
 This is the information I am providing to my patients and to the community to better understand the rule.

-1. What does the new rule say?
+1. What does the rule say?

 If a company wants to label a product “gluten-free,” it will have to comply with the new federal definition of what “gluten-free” means.